Samuel Vassall

-Samuel Vassall (baptised 1586 – 1667) was an English merchant, politician, and slave trader who sat in the House of Commons from 1640 to 1648.
-Vassall financed slave ships in the 1640s and was the majority shareholder of the Guinea Company, founded in 1651 to transport enslaved Africans to European colonies in the Americas.
+Samuel Vassall (1586–1667) was an English merchant, politician, and slave trader who sat in the House of Commons from 1640 to 1648.
+Vassall was the majority shareholder of the Guinea Company, founded in 1651.
 Samuel Vassall was 77 when he left London for Carolina in 1663.
 He died in the America colonies in 1667.

 Early life

 Vassall was the second son of John Vassall and his second wife, Anna Russell, and was baptised at Stepney on 5 June 1586.
 His father was a Huguenot refugee who travelled to England from Normandy before August 1572.
 At his own expense, John Vassall fitted out two ships, The Samuel and the Little Toby, which he commanded against the Spanish Armada and later invested in the Virginia Company.
 Samuel Vassall lived for a time at Cockethurst Farmhouse, in what was then, Prittlewell, Essex, at the start of the 1600s.
 The house remained in the Vassall family until 1808.